ArgoCanada/argoFloats/README.md

 website](https://argocanada.github.io/argoFloats/index.html).
 Note that the vignette also lists youtube videos about the package.

-For example, the following shows how to create a map and a temperature-salinity diagram for several Argo float profiles made near Abaco Island in the Bahamas.
+As a practical example, the code block given below shows how to create a map and a temperature-salinity diagram for Argo float profiles near Abaco Island in the Bahamas.
+The key steps, many of which are common to most analyses using the package, are as follows.

-First, the `getIndex` function is used to download a worldwide index of float profiles.
+1. The `getIndex` function is used to download a worldwide index of float profiles.
 (Use `?getIndex` to learn more about this function, and note in particular the `destdir` argument, which determines where the index and other argo files will be stored locally.)

-Next, the `subset` function is used to narrow the region of interest; yielding (as of mid-June 2020) 39 profiles.
-The `getProfiles` function is then used to download the relevant netcdf files that contain the profile data.
-Then, `readProfiles` is used to read those files.
+2. The `subset` function is used to narrow the region of interest, yielding 39 profiles as of mid-June, 2020.

+3. `getProfiles` is used to download the netcdf files that contain the profile measurements.

+4. `readProfiles` is used to read those files.

+5. `applyQC` is used to set questionable data to `NA`.
+This uses quality-control (QC) flags that are present in the argo data.

-Many profiles contain quality-control flags to indicate bad or questionable data, and the `applyQC` is used to set such data to `NA`.
-Finally, a map plot is drawn, with a label indicating the number of profiles shown; the latter illustrates the use of `[[`, a generic R function that is used to access data and metadata elements in argoFloats objects.
-Finally, a temperature-salinity plot is shown.
-As an exercise, the reader might find it informative to repeat the procedure, without the QC step.
+6. `plot` is used to create a map plot.

+7. A label is drawn above the map, showing the number of profiles.
+This illustrates the use of `[[`, a generic R function that is used in argoFloats to access data and metadata elements in argoFloats objects, as well as things that can be computed from these elements, such as seawater density, etc.

+8. `plot` is used again, to make a temperature-salinity diagram.

+With this in mind, readers ought to find it easy to read the following code.
+A reasonable next step would be to try altering the code, e.g. to explore another region, or determine whether the QC step is necessary.

 ```R
 library(argoFloats)
 library(oce)